open-horizon/examples/edge/services/mms/README.md

 ```

 - Notice the the message changed to "**Goodbye!**".
-- You can send other messages and watch them being picked up.
-Just make be to change the object id from `id-0` above to something else each time you send.
+- You can send other messages and watch the updated versions being picked up.
 E.g.:

 ```
-echo 'Something Random' | ./dev-css-write.sh example-type id-1
+echo 'Something Random' | ./dev-css-write.sh example-type id-0
 echo 'Rubber Duck' | ./dev-css-write.sh example-type whatever-you-like-here
 ```